 I will tell you this.
 I do not correct my mistakes until an hour or more after I finish writing.
 I will have some odd sentence structure, a thought that is randomly placed, and some of the most creative spelling you have ever seen.
 I will go back and play with things.
 Sometimes I discard big pieces and I always add something more.
 It just seems to work for me.

 JWC: What’s your biggest challenge as a writer?

-Buchanan: Sometimes it just isn’t there.
+Marlene: Sometimes it just isn’t there.
 The brain cells have been closed down due to overuse or lack of promise for the day.
 On those days, I just don’t get any writing done.
 I work in the yard or in the house or do something that is not occupying my mind in the same way writing would.

 I try not to have a deadline that comes up without something prepared well in advance.
 My rule of thumb (thank you, Mama and Daddy) whenever something is due, I have it completed three days before.
 Always have done that.

 JWC: What’s your biggest joy as a writer?

 Marlene: Having someone tell me how much I made them laugh.
 For a short period of time, I eased some tension, removed some pain, let them breathe a little easier.
 What could be better than knowing you helped someone?